 - 8 oz semi sweet or dark chocolate bar (hand chopped)

 - Mix the flour, salt, baking soda, cinnamon, cayenne, and nutmeg together in a bowl and set aside.

 - Chop the chocolate into roughly ¼" pieces.
 Reserve ⅓ cup in a separate bowl for topping cookies.
 Set aside.

-- Cream together the butter and sugars until light and fluffy in the bowl of an electric mixer, approximately 2-3 minutes, scraping down the bowl at least once in the middle and again at the end.
+- Cream together the butter and sugars until light and fluffy in the bowl of an electric mixer, approximately 3-5 minutes, scraping down the bowl at least twice in the middle and again at the end.